ivanli/blog/content/posts/2018-08-09-experience-with-impact-mapping.md

 In recent times, I got the opportunity to apply the [Impact Mapping][1] technique designed by Gojko Adzic to the area of DevOps within our embedded software team.
-I knew about the technique a while back when Gojko made his [appearance in Auckland as part of the Agile Auckland meetup][2].
+I knew about the technique a while back when Gojko made his [appearance in Auckland as part of the Agile Auckland meetup almost 3 years ago][2].

 I was looking for a way to express the vision and purpose of the team, while creating a strong and obvious link to the stories we will be doing everyday.
 Impact Mapping seemed to fit just that.